MicrosoftDocs/azure-devops-docs/docs/build-release/apps/jenkins/build-deploy-jenkins.md

 ms.date: 08/22/2016
 ---

-# Implement continuous deployment of your app to Linux VMs using Jenkins and Team Services
+# Implement continuous deployment of your app to Linux VMs using Jenkins and VSTS

 Continuous integration (CI) and continuous deployment (CD) is a pipeline by which you can build, release, and deploy your code.
-Team Services provides a complete, fully featured set of CI/CD automation tools for deployment to Azure.
+VSTS provides a complete, fully featured set of CI/CD automation tools for deployment to Azure.
 Jenkins is a popular 3rd-party CI/CD server-based tool that also provides CI/CD automation.
 You can use both together to customize how you deliver your cloud app or service.

-In this tutorial, you use Jenkins to build a Node.js web app, and Visual Studio Team Services to deploy it to a [deployment group](https://www.visualstudio.com/docs/build-release/concepts/definitions/release/deployment-groups/) containing Linux virtual machines.
+In this tutorial, you use Jenkins to build a Node.js web app, and Visual Studio Team Services (VSTS) to deploy it to a [deployment group](https://www.visualstudio.com/docs/build-release/concepts/definitions/release/deployment-groups/) containing Linux virtual machines.

 You will:

 * Build your app in Jenkins
-* Configure Jenkins for Team Services integration
+* Configure Jenkins for VSTS integration
 * Create a deployment group for the Azure virtual machines
 * Create a release definition that configures the VMs and deploys the app